Reitzn/react-plant-app/README.md

 # Welcome to React Plant App

-This project was created to create an amazing seed-to-harvest application for the users, by the users.
+This project was created to build an amazing seed-to-harvest application for the users, by the users.

 ## NFC Tags